-The mobile apps are the new face of connecting with the customers as there are around 2.71 billion smartphones used globally.
-The mobile app development companies are trying to latch the opportunity to reach customers directly.
+Mobile apps are the new face of connecting with customers as there are around 2.71 billion smartphones used globally.
+Mobile app development companies are trying to latch onto the opportunity to reach customers directly.
 The wider the reach of the mobile app, the more its advertisement revenue would be.
 But, a major threat of cloned mobile apps is looming around these companies.
 Many app doppelgangers look and function in the same manner as the original app hampering its revenue and brand negatively.

 Clone – A Preamble